NASA reviews early plans to send astronauts to Mars for 30 days

 Turning this vision into reality is quite a challenge, assuming finance and technology come in just in time, for example, the round-trip travel time would still be around 500 days given the distance between Earth and Mars.

-The issue of gravity may represent a real problem, as astronauts will reach the Red Planet after months in microgravity and face an important path to recovery, even to work in the partial gravity of Mars, which is approximately one third of Earth’s gravity, and NASA suggests that one way to address this problem may be To Crew members to live in a pressurized rover during their mission.
+The issue of gravity may represent a real problem, as astronauts will reach the Red Planet following months in microgravity and face an important path to recovery, even to work in the partial gravity of Mars, which is approximately one third of Earth’s gravity, and NASA suggests that one way to address this problem may be To Crew members to live in a pressurized rover during their mission.

 “We want to ramp up the scientific research so we can let them roam before they’re adapted enough to wear spacesuits, and walk in 30 days,” said Kurt Vogel, NASA’s director of space architectures.

-The mission plan is still in its early stages and could change dramatically, and NASA envisions using a Habitat-like spacecraft to transport crew members to the Red Planet, using a hybrid rocket stage (powered by chemical and electrical propulsion).
+The mission plan is still in its early stages and might change dramatically, and NASA envisions using a Habitat-like spacecraft to transport crew members to the Red Planet, using a hybrid rocket stage (powered by chemical and electrical propulsion).
 In a journey similar to what was seen in the Oblo program, four people will make the long journey, with two people descending on the surface.

 According to NASA, approximately 25 tons of supplies and devices will be ready and waiting for the crew, and will be delivered by an earlier robotic mission.
 These supplies will include a crewed boarding vehicle, already refueled and ready to go for astronauts to eject from Mars and back into orbit around the planet.